-Considering all these factors, Davison County's vulnerability to winter storms can be considered high (Davison is rated in the South Dakota Hazard Mitigation Plan as one of only six counties in the state that is highly vulnerable to winter storms), and vulnerability is likely to remain high.
+Considering all these factors, Davison County's vulnerability to winter storms can be considered to be high.
+In the South Dakota Hazard Mitigation Plan, Davison is in fact one of only six counties in the state to be considered highly vulnerable to winter storms.
+It is a certainty that winter storms will continue to impact the county in the future.

 As Table 2.3 showed, the population of Davison County has been increasing at a moderate rate, and this trend is expected to continue.
 Most of the growth is expected to occur in and near Mitchell, especially around Lake Mitchell, and in the vicinity of the Wild Oak Golf Course on the eastern edge of the city.
-This growth may slightly increase the county's vulnerability to winter storms, but probably not to any significant degree.
+This growth may slightly increase the county's vulnerability to winter storms and other hazards, but probably not to any significant degree.